ryantate13/js-cli/README.md

     -h | --help - Show this help message and quit
 ```

 Pipe data in to `js` and supply a lambda or expression to parse it with.
 The invoked expression or lambda will have `this` bound to either all of stdin or when processing line by line, the individual line.
 Values returned from a lambda or the result of the expression will be logged to the console.
-Undefined or null values will not be logged automatically.
+Undefined or null values will not be logged.
+Promises returned will be resolved and then logged.

+Packages installed globally or in the current working directory will be accessible via `require`.

 ## Examples